Boerman/docs/_docs/Libraries/AprsClient/getting-started.md

 - Event handlers have been added to be able to plug in more easily on incoming messages.
 - Support for [OGN flavoured APRS] has been added.

+## Platform Support
+The compiled libraries available at NuGet target .NET Standard 2.0.
+Therefore, this library is cross platform compatible under the .NET framework.

+## Installation

+### NuGet
+The *Boerman.AprsClient* library is available through NuGet.
+To install the library using the NuGet command line:

+    Install-Package Boerman.AprsClient

+### .NET CLI
+To install the library through the .NET CLI you can use the following command:

+    dotnet add package Boerman.AprsClient

+### Building From Scratch

+You will be able to build the library from scratch by cloning the git repository and restoring the NuGet packages.